 The position is part time, including Fridays and Saturday mornings.
 Competitive salary.

 To apply for any of the jobs listed above, please email an application (found below), cover letter and resume to our HR Director.

 Families First staff are very dedicated, compassionate and non-judgmental, and are a fun group of people.
 I love the variety of things I get to do in my job.
 And it’s wonderful to be able to offer things that are really needed, good and necessary services offered to people for the betterment of the whole community.

 – Hilary O’Neil, Outreach and Family Center Coordinator (since 2007)

 I have great communication with my supervisor.
-I get to help patients – many patients try to get services and are surprised when they come here that we really are here to help them; it makes you feel good.
+And I get to help patients.
+Many patients are surprised when they come here that we really are here to help them.
+It makes you feel good.
 Staff are great to work with; we are like a family.
 We’re very busy, so the day goes by quickly.
 My ideas are heard and sometimes implemented.
 We all try to work as a team.

 – Cheryl Mosley, Front Office Coordinator (since 2004)